Binding kinetics

 Why do binding interactions and binding kinetics matter?

 Accordingly, binding kinetics are an important aspect of drug research.
 Drugs are often specifically designed to target and eventually inhibit specific binding interactions.
 Binding kinetics are for example used in drug discovery studies for the screening of large libraries of small molecules for potential therapeutics.
-These drugs have to be as potent and specific as possible to prevent undesirable side effects.
-Kinetic parameters which can be determined in binding kinetics, such as binding affinity, are crucial tools for this purpose and provide information about different aspects of the interaction.
-Common targets for drugs comprise kinases and GPCRs which are the focus of many studies 1, 2, but also other protein-protein interactions regarding the proteasome or other proteases.
-Find out more about the importance of binding kinetics in the pharmaceutic industry in this scientific talk of Prof. Steven Charlton with the topic: The kinetics of drug binding - Why it is important?
+These drugs must be as potent and specific as possible to prevent undesirable side effects.
+Kinetic parameters that can be determined in binding kinetics, such as binding affinity, are crucial tools for this purpose and provide information about different aspects of the interaction.

 steven-charlton-talk-thumbnail